Liover Peguero Preview, Player Props: Pirates vs. Phillies

 Liover Peguero At The Plate

-- Peguero is batting .235 with four doubles, seven home runs and 10 walks.
+- Peguero is hitting .230 with four doubles, seven home runs and 10 walks.

-- In 51.9% of his 52 games this season, Peguero has picked up at least one hit.
-He's also had 14 multi-hit games.
+- Peguero has picked up a hit in 27 of 53 games this season, with multiple hits 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.